Unnii2905/SSH-Brute-Force-Detector/README.md

 ---

 What It Does:
- Monitors SSH logs using `journalctl` (for systemd-based systems) Detects repeated failed login attempts
+ -Monitors SSH logs using journalctl
+ -Detects repeated failed login attempts
- Tracks how many times each IP fails
+ -Tracks how many times each IP fails
- Blocks IPs after a threshold (default: 3 attempts) Keeps logs of who was blocked and when
+ -Blocks IPs after a threshold (default: 3 attempts) -Keeps logs of who was blocked and when

 ---

  Requirements

- Linux system with systemd
+ -Linux system with systemd
- SSH service enabled
+ -SSH service enabled
- Python 3
+ -Python 3
- Root privileges
+ -Root privileges
- IPTables
+ -IPTables

 ---